khromov/polylang-woocommerce-multi-currency/README.md

 ###### Known issues

 * Setting the currency does not work when initially adding a language.
 Please add the language first, and then edit it to set the currency.
+* This plugin does not handle shipping methods optimally.
+The workaround is to use a specific shipping method per country and price that in the local currency, or (preferably) to use the [WooCommerce Per Product Shipping plugin](https://woocommerce.com/products/per-product-shipping/) so that you can price shipping on a per-product level (which works nicely with Polylang translations.)